turingschool/curriculum/source/topics/environment/environment.markdown

 If you don't already have a favorite text editor, we recommend using [Sublime Text 2](http://www.sublimetext.com/2).

+### PostgreSQL

+Postgres is the database of choice for most Rails projects.

+#### Installation

+Homebrew has Postgres for you.
+From your terminal:

+{% terminal %}
+$ brew install postgresql
+{% endterminal %}

+#### Automatic Startup

+Follow the notes that Homebrew prints out to setup Postgres to automatically start when your machine turns on.

+#### Creating the Database Instance & Adding a User

+Once installed, we need to create the database instance.
+We'll need to use `sudo` which will cause the first instruction to ask for your MacOS user password.
+From your terminal:

+{% terminal %}
+$ sudo mkdir -p /usr/local/pgsql/data
+$ sudo chown postgres:postgres /usr/local/pgsql/data
+$ sudo su postgres
+$ initdb -D /usr/local/pgsql/data
+$ createuser `whoami`
+{% endterminal %}

+Respond "Y" to `Shall the new role be a superuser?` Now Postgres should be good to go!

+#### Verifying Install and Permissions

+Let's create a database and connect to it:

+{% terminal %}
+$ createdb sample_db
+$ psql sample_db
+{% endterminal %}

+You should see the following (note: use `\q` to exit):

+{% terminal %}
+$ psql sample_db
+psql (9.3.3)
+Type "help" for help.

+sample_db=# \q
+{% endterminal %}

+If you got that, then Postgres is good to go.

 ## Linux

 If Mac OS isn't a possibility, then your next best bet is Linux.
 Among distributions, Ubuntu has the best support for Ruby and Rails development.
 You'll need: